naiyerasif/site/content/blog/2019-04-20-code-formatting-with-prettier.md

 ### Setup

-You should already have a Node.js project; it could be any Express, Angular or Vue.js project.
+You should already have a Node.js project.
+Download the one created at the end of the post [Creating an Express application using TypeScript](/blog/2019/01/12/creating-an-express-application-using-type-script) to follow this guide.

 ### Table of Contents